ThelsK/crushabot/readme.md

 	* This is the name of the column on the output Worksheet that contains the Rank Name of the highest matching rank found on the Ranks worksheet.
 This value is automatically updated every hour.
 If left blank, this data is not stored.
 This is included to make it easier to recognize ranks.
 * rankweightcolumn (Optional)
 	* This is the name of the column on the output Worksheet that contains the Rank Weight of the highest matching rank found on the Ranks worksheet.
 This value is automatically updated every hour.
 If left blank, this data is not stored.
 When copying the template, this value is used to determine the likelyhood of this row being randomly selected on the roll worksheet.
+* dateformat (Optional)
+	* This is the mask used to display dates.
+If left blank, "dddd dd mmmm yyyy, HH:MM:ss" is used as the mask.
+See https://npmjs.com/package/dateformat for available mask options.
+Do not include "UTC:" in the mask.
 * textenabled (Optional)
 	* When flags are displayed as part of a data command, flags that are set to true will list this as their value.
 In addition, this is an acceptable parameter for a data command (case insensitive). if left blank, flags that are set to true will list "On" as their value.
 * textdisabled (Optional)
 	* When flags are displayed as part of a data command, flags that are set to false will list this as their value.
 In addition, this is an acceptable parameter for a data command (case insensitive). if left blank, flags that are set to false will list "Off" as their value.
+* defaultflagvalue (Optional)
+	* When a user has not yet performed a particular flag data command, this value is used instead.
+This both affects the feedback to the user, and whether the user can be selected at random by the Roll buttons (Template only).
+If left blank, "FALSE" is used instead.
+* addweight (Optional)
+	* When a user matches multiple ranks on the Ranks worksheet, if this is set to "TRUE", the user's weight is equal to the weight of all matching ranks added together.
+If set to "FALSE" or left blank, the user's weight is equal to the weight of the matching rank with the highest weight.
+Note: this does not include the weight of the "allothersrankid" and "leftserverrankid" ranks.
-* dateformat (Optional)
+* maxweight (Optional)
-	* This is the mask used to display dates.
-If left blank, "dddd dd mmmm yyyy, HH:MM:ss" is used as the mask.
-See https://github.com/felixge/node-dateformat for available mask options.
-Do not include "UTC:" in the mask.
+	* When this is given a value, and a user has a higher weight than this value, that user's weight will be reduced to this value.
+This is meant to provide a cap to the weights that can be added of adding weights together, but also applies when the "addweight" setting is disabled.
+Note: this does not affect users with the "allothersrankid" and "leftserverrankid" ranks.
-* rollsheet (Optional, Template only)
+* rollsheet (Mandatory, Template only)
 	* This value is not used by the bot at all.
 When copying the template, this value is used by the Roll worksheet to determine to which worksheet the results of the Roll buttons will be posted.
 * entriestolist (Optional, Template only)
 	* This value is not used by the bot at all.
 When copying the template, this value is used by the Roll worksheet to determine how many entries to list as part of a single roll.
+If left blank, 10 entries will be listed.
 * allowduplicates (Optional, Template only)
 	* This value is not used by the bot at all.
 When copying the template, this value is used by the Roll worksheet to determine if a single entry can be selected multiple times during a single roll.
+If left blank, duplicates are not allowed.

 ### Available User Ranks